|

 formatted and commented JavaScript code and then compress it down

 to a tiny chunk of data that doesn't waste bandwidth.
+This is a

 - News Entry Widget